 The overall goal of the LSS Staff Development Plan is to build the capacity of special education staff, classroom teachers, support staff, and administrators to provide them with access to information, materials, and skills necessary to implement and support programming for exceptional students.
-The OCDSB continues to focus on student achievement rooted in the Ontario Curriculum, EQAO assessments, and alternative programs and goals specific to the individual learner.
+The OCDSB continues to focus on student achievement and is rooted in the Ontario Curriculum, district and provincial data, and alternative programs and goals specific to the individual learner.
 These focus areas are also linked to the goals in the following District frameworks: